-Lake Forest Community High School District 115, which serves the communities of Lake Forest, Lake Bluff, and Knollwood is located 30 miles north of Chicago on the shores of Lake Michigan.
+Lake Forest Community High School District 115, which serves the communities of Lake Forest, Lake Bluff and the unincorporated areas of Arden Shores North, Arden Shores South, Knollwood and Shores Acres abutting Lake Bluff is located 30 miles north of Chicago on the shores of Lake Michigan.

 Originally built in 1935, the facilities and curricular offerings have had substantial and continual refinement to prepare LFHS students for life and work in an increasingly technological and competitive global economy.
 To support its challenging curriculum, Lake Forest High School offers state-of-the-art science and language labs, media center and student resource centers, a student publication center, photography labs, extensive technology enhancements including multimedia production areas, studio and auditorium theaters, modern music and practice spaces, a complete array of special education programs and services, extensive athletic facilities, a climbing wall and Olympic size swimming pool with diving well.